LiliaFramework/Lilia/docs/docs/libraries/lia.darkrp.md

 **Description:**

-Forwards a notification message to the given client using

-lia's notify system.
+Sends a notification to the specified client.
+The second and third parameters exist only for DarkRP compatibility and are ignored.

 **Parameters:**